Home-based businesses are becoming increasingly popular in today’s world.

 - People with existing marketing experience can make this work

-- An average person typically loses money with any MLM
+- A beginner typically loses money with any MLM

-- There are better risk-free methods to making money from home.
+- There are better & less-risky methods to make money from home.

 What Is JBloom Designs?

 JBloom Designs is a direct sales jewelry company formerly known as U Design Jewelry co-founded by Jennifer and Bret Bonacorsi in 2003.